lucylucy83/blog/content/Face-Routine.md

 <img class="full-width" src='/images/featured-post/serums-cremes.png' alt="basic skincare routine">
 </div>

 If you have the idea of using too many products, find a multi-function moisturiser that has some of the ingredients you'd need in a serum.
 It's a less potent solution, but is often a good compromise who want minimal effort.
-OUR FAVOURITE IS.
+Our favourites is [Murad's Anti-Aging Moisturiser ](https://amzn.to/2Xa6C1S "Murad's Anti-Aging Moisturiser") because it moisturises, protects and absorbs quickly.
+[Guinot's Hydra Finish Creme](https://amzn.to/2O9UzOc "Guinot moisturiser") is fantastic as well because it enhances our complexion and has mallow extract to help calm redness.

 <h3> Don't forget your eye cream